learn-co-curriculum/rails-form_tag-readme/README.md

 ## What is CSRF?

-First and foremost, CSRF is an acronym for: Cross-Site Request Forgery (CSRF).
+"CSRF" stands for: Cross-Site Request Forgery.
 Instead of giving a boring explanation of what happens during a CSRF request, let's walk through a real life example of a Cross-Site Request Forgery hack:

 1. You go to your bank website and login; you check your balance and then open up a new tab in the browser and go to your favorite meme site.